Wildernessdick/Portfolio-website/README.md

 ## 15 Puzzle Game

 The 15 puzzle game featured on my website is a school project from the first web development class I took at the University of Applied Sciences.
-It was created using JavaScript and CSS, and I have continued to refine and improve it since then.
+It was created using JavaScript and CSS.
 The game involves sliding tiles around on a board to arrange them in numerical order, and it can be quite challenging!

 own repo: [15 puzzle](https://github.com/Wildernessdick/WEB1-15puzzle)